 Only use the garbage disposal that is designed to work with the septic system

 If you buy the right garbage disposal, it will use its enzymes to break down the food waste even further.
-They solidly minimize the food particles making it efficient and helping it to work with the septic tank.
+They solidly minimize the food particles making them efficient and helping them to work with the septic tank.

 So which food can you dispose of?

 If you have a septic tank, I’m sorry, you don’t have a long list of food items that you can discard the same way you do if you have the shared sewer system.
-As for the septic system, you won’t drain down every kind of food in the disposal and expect it to work on it.
+As for the septic system, you won’t drain down every kind of food at your disposal and expect it to work on it.

 You will need to maintain it regularly.
 This helps to avoid unprecedented cases of breakdowns.
 Use some dish soap and clean water to clean the disposal every so often.
 Also, seek the help of a professional to make sure you pump the septic tank regularly.

 You can pump it after a year or two.
-Ensure everything is sealed with the whole process.
+Ensure everything is sealed throughout the whole process.

 If you install a garbage disposal and you what the septic tank system, don’t use the garbage disposal every day.
 That will damage the septic tank.
 Use it occasionally, and that’s why you need the batch feed method.

-If you are having just little pieces of waste food, you can drain them to the sink.
-But if you have large pieces, consider pouring them in the trash can.
+If you are having just little pieces of waste food, you can drain them into the sink.
+But if you have large pieces, consider pouring them into the trash can.

-What you should never pour in the garbage disposal
+What you should never pour into the garbage disposal

 - Never pour out oils to the garbage disposal and ultimately to the septic tank.
-It will suffocate the bacterial thus killing them.
+It will suffocate the bacteria thus killing them.